 Ron joined Callan in 1974 and became executive chairman in 2017 after serving for 27 years as the firm’s CEO.

-Ron Peyton is executive chairman of Callan, where he provides firm-wide oversight to improve communications, process, service quality, and retention.
+Ron Peyton is executive chairman of Callan, providing firm-wide oversight to improve communications, process, service quality, and retention.
 He regularly meets with clients, associates, and senior industry professionals.
 He also engages in industry and community events through speaking, writing and service opportunities.
-Ron is a Callan shareholder, chairs the Callan Board of Directors, and co-chairs the Callan Inclusion Committee.
+Ron is a shareholder of the firm and chairs the Callan Board of Directors.

 From 1981 to 1990, Ron served as president and chief operating office of Callan.
 He was then chief executive officer through 2017 when he successfully implemented the firm’s succession plan, appointing Greg Allen as chief executive officer and others to senior management and board positions.

-Outside Callan, Ron serves on the governing board of Filoli, a National Historic Trust Preservation site, where he is treasurer and a member of the executive and human resources committees.
+Outside Callan, Ron serves on the governing board of Filoli, a National Historic Trust Preservation site, where he is past president, past treasurer, and a member of the executive and human resources committee.
 He was appointed to the Chief Diversity Officer Advisory Council, created in June 2020 by the Defined Contribution Institutional Investment Association (DCIIA).
 He is also a “counselor” for the Indiana University Kelley School of Business Dean’s Council and an advocate for the Vista Center for the Blind and Visually Impaired, which Callan has supported for more than 20 years.

 From 2008-2018, Ron served on the board of the United Way Bay Area and currently has a leadership position in its Tocqueville Society.
 He also served on the CFA Institute’s Performance Presentation Standards Implementation Committee (now GIPS) and was chairman of the Institute’s Asset Manager Code of Conduct Advisory Committee.